girlscript/winter-of-contributing/Web_Development/Javascript/Conditional_Statements/README.md

 **Output:** Number is even
 <h3>if-else statement</h3>

-<p>Use the if statement to execute a statement if a logical condition is true.
-Use the else clause to execute a statement if the condition is false.</p>
+<p>Use the if statement to execute a statement if a logical condition is true and else clause to execute a statement if the condition is false.</p>

 **Syntax:**
 ```ruby